jina-ai/docs/chapters/remote/deploy-jinad-on-aws-with-terraform.md

 ## Overview

-Here is a [terraform module jinad-aws](https://registry.terraform.io/modules/jina-ai/jinad-aws/jina/latest) to deploy `JinaD` on AWS by terraform.
+The Jina AI team has released  [terraform module jinad-aws](https://registry.terraform.io/modules/jina-ai/jinad-aws/jina/latest) to deploy `JinaD` on AWS by terraform.

 With this terraform module you can:

-- Custom the type and size of the root disk
+- Customize the type and size of the root disk
 - Deploy multiple AWS EC2 instance
 - Execute extra command line
 - Install `jinad`